 My absolute favorite.
 My summer love 2016.
-Locorotondo is very small, it is not even a city, but a town in the Valle d’Itria which is a countryside famous because of its whitewashed cone-roofed trulli houses.
-In Locorotondo you do not really find these houses, instead you will discover a maze of narrow alleyways between whitely houses, historic buildings and churches.
+Locorotondo is very small, it is not even a city, but a town in the Valle d’Itria which is a countryside famous because of its whitewashed cone-roofed Trulli houses.
+In Locorotondo you do not really find these houses, instead, you will discover a maze of narrow alleyways between white houses, historic buildings and churches.
 It is located on a hill and the historic part is circular.
-Loco means place (locus) and rotondo means round (rotundos).
+Loco means a place (locus) and rotondo means round (rotundos).
 The town is very clean and the fawnish pavement reflects the sunlight beautifully.
-Clothelines with the resident’s laundry hang in front of the charming houses that are decorated with so much love and taste.
+Clotheslines with the resident’s laundry hanging in front of the charming houses that are decorated with so much love and taste.

 What to do in Locorotondo?

 There is no specific attraction because the highlight is the town itself.
 I loved walking around, hanging out in a café and capture this place with the camera.
 You can enjoy a great panoramic view over the valley on top of the hill.

 How to get there?

 The easiest way is to take a rental car.
 You will find designated parking areas very close to the historic part of the city.
 The alternative is to take the regional railway train line operated by FSE.
 The railway station is only a short walk away from the heart of Locorotondo.

 This town is even smaller than Locorotondo but spreading so much of Italy’s charm.
 When you walk through the historic part you will be reminded of its sister Locorotondo: whitewashed houses, narrow alleyways, clotheslines and a central Piazza with a panoramic view on the Valle d’Itria and the rolling hills.
 Cistornino is spreading some magic in the evening when the restaurants fill up with people and the locals walk around in their city.